 Research and development expenses.
 Research and development expenses consist primarily of employee-related costs which are comprised of personnel-related costs and stock-based compensation expense.
 Personnel-related costs mainly consist of salaries and wages.
 Capitalized software development costs related to additional functionality to our platform are excluded from research and development expenses as they are capitalized as a component of property and equipment, net and depreciated to cost of revenue over the term of their useful life.
-Research and development expenses also include lease expenses associated with our office spaces, as well as software expense, each of which are allocated based on employee headcount.
+Research and development expenses also include data centers costs associated with pre-production costs for testing and quality assurance, as well as lease expenses associated with our office spaces, and software expense, each of which are allocated based on employee headcount.